Shippensburg University Math & Computer Science Day

 About the Team Programming Competition

 The Team Programming Competition consists of five to seven challenging problems.
 Each team, consisting of one to three students, will develop programs to correctly solve as many of the problems as they can.
 An additional challenge of this competition is each team only has one computer to work with.
-The available languages are: Java, Visual Basic, Pascal, Python, C, and C++.
+The available languages can be found here: https://www.hackerrank.com/environment.
+However, debugging tools will only be available for Java, C, C++, and Python.
 The winners are decided based on which team solved the most problems in the least amount of time.
 The problems are developed each year by members of the Shippensburg University Programming Team.
-See below for a sample problem.
+This year the contest will be run through HackerRank and a practice contest has been setup here: https://www.hackerrank.com/mathcs-day-19-pract-contest.
+Teams will still need to compete at Shippensburg University to be eligible for prizes.
+While offsite teams will be allowed, they will not be eligible for any of the prizes.

 Parking and Registration